telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

 | Product Version | 1.0.0 and above  |
 | Operating System | macOS |

-#### Description
+## Description

-Test if **Fiddler Everywhere** is correctly configured to capture HTTPS traffic on macOS.
+How can I troubleshoot traffic capturing on macOS?

-## Troubleshooting macOS Capturing
+## Solution

-The user can execute a simple **cURL** command in the **macOS** terminal and check the output in the terminal and inside Fiddler Everywhere:
+Test if Fiddler Everywhere is correctly configured to capture HTTPS traffic on macOS by executing a cURL command in the macOS terminal and checking the output in the terminal and inside Fiddler Everywhere:

-1. Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (The root certificate is installed and trusted and **Settings > HTTPS > Capture HTTPS traffic** is checked).
+1. Open Fiddler Everywhere and ensure that the root certificate is installed and trusted, and **Settings** > **HTTPS** > **Capture HTTPS traffic** is checked.

 1. Open a terminal and enter the following command: